EziOzoani/Simplified_Stock_Price_Simulation/README.md

 e.g Not applying geometric brownian motion

-It is NOT a perfect simutlation model
+It is NOT a perfect model simulation